vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 </TabItem>
 </Tabs>

-`TRANSACTION_BLOCK_HEIGHT` should be should be close to the current block height when the transaction is applied, with a threshold of approximately 150 blocks.
+`TRANSACTION_BLOCK_HEIGHT` must be close to the current block height when the transaction is applied, with a threshold of approximately 150 blocks.
 Note: If it is higher than the blockchain's block height, it will be rejected.

 The resulting transaction is encoded using base64.